 Title Credit Limit

 General Manager \$5,000

-Accountant / Accounting Office \$5,000
+Finance Manager/Accounting Office \$5,000

 Operations Manager \$5,000

 Field Supervisor \$2,000

-Executive Assistant to General Manager \$2,000
+Executive Assistant to the General Manager \$1,000

 Supervisor of Electrical & Mechanical \$3,000

 Supervisor of Water Operations \$3,000

+Office Supervisor \$1,000

 - 4. Credit limits may only be increased upon the prior authorization of the Board of Directors. - 5.
-Use of credit cards and credit accounts are subject to the same limitations as other expenditures, including that they be exercised only for proper purposes of the District and for expenses identified within, and in amounts not in excess of, the expense line item for the employee's department for the then-current fiscal year budget. - 6.
-Credit card and credit account transactions should be limited to purchases with vendors that will not direct bill the District, and for which it is not practicable to provide payment by check.
+Use of credit cards and credit accounts are subject to the same limitations as other expenditures, including that they be exercised only for proper purposes of the District and for expenses identified within, and in amounts not in excess of, the expense line item for the employee's department for the then-current fiscal year budget.

+6. Credit card and credit account transactions should be limited to purchases with vendors that will not direct bill the District, and for which it is not practicable to provide payment by check.
 The original receipts shall be furnished to the District to evidence the purpose of each payment made by credit card.